Sergimayol/markdown-mobile/README.md

 1. Download the Expo App on your phone.
 2. Run `npm install` on the project folder.
 3. Run `npm start` or `expo start` on the project folder.
-(You need to have Expo installed on your computer).
+(You need to have Expo installed on your divice).
 4. Scan the QR code with the Expo Go App or introduce the link provided.
 5. Ready!